Upper School

 • Listening to Dead People

-Students will rank their preferences first, second, and third when they register.
-While we will make every effort to accommodate student preferences, both scheduling conflicts and the necessity of maintaining a favorable student-to-teacher ratio will mean that some students will be enrolled in a second choice and a few may be enrolled in their third choice for English 12.
+Students rank their preferences first, second and third when they register.
+While the department makes every effort to accommodate student preferences, both scheduling conflicts and the necessity of maintaining a favorable student-to-teacher ratio mean that some students will be enrolled in a second choice and a few may be enrolled in their third choice for English 12.

 Why our texts generate laughter will also be the focus of our study.
-The class will explore several specific types of comedy, such as high comedy, low comedy, satire, farce, black comedy, and comedy of manners.
+The class will explore several specific types of comedy, such as high comedy, low comedy, satire, farce, comedy of manners and more.
 We will also debate the merits of comedy itself.
 What can it achieve?
 What are its effects?
 What social role does it play?
-We will examine different theories of comedy to see how it can serve as social criticism, escapism, as a means to subversion, as a vehicle by which to express socially suppressed ideas, as a lubricant to ease social change, and more.
-Can comedy function, according to theatre critic Ben Brantley, “to defuse bombs that in real life often explode and destroy”?
-Or does comedy serve to excuse immoral behavior and justify degradations within a society?
-An analysis of the literature of this class will not only facilitate an appreciation of the ridiculous, but will also help to develop a humorous worldview and a greater understanding of the comedic aspects of the human condition in order to develop perspectives that potentially can ease the problems that confront people in love.
+We will examine different theories of comedy to see how it can serve as social criticism, escapism, as a means to subversion, as a vehicle by which to express socially suppressed ideas, as a lubricant to ease social change, etc.

 English 12 Logistics

-The English Department will offer three two-trimester course options to seniors:
+The English Department offers three course options to seniors:

 • Comedies of Courtship